nora-soderlund/react-native-webview-canvas/README.md

 - height

 Sets the height of the WebView (workspace) instance and NOT the Canvas API element.
+- enableViewport

+If true, adds a viewport meta tag to set the pixel ratio to the device-width.
+By setting this to true, you won't need to use PixelRatio.get() but you will also be presented with a more blury natural outcome from the canvas on devices with large pixel ratios, such as iOS devices.
 - onLoad

 Dispatches when the workspace is ready to be used.
 This is where you should initialize your render functions.